zhijieW94/SAGNet/README.md

 - `PRETRAINED_MODEL_PATH`: the path to place the pretrained model, which will be used for generation.
 - `SAMPLE_SIZE`: set the number of generated shapes to `SAMPLE_SIZE`.

+If everything is OK, a `model_info.txt` will be included in the directory that stores corresponding pretrained model.
+And the model info file is used to indicate which class the generated shapes belong to and some other essential information for shape synthesis.
 Then you can directly run the `test_net.py` to synthesize `SAMPLE_SIZE` shapes as:
 ```
 python test_net.py